-I have spent a lot of time thinking about keyboards lately, feel free to have a laugh lol I sure did, but none the less, I have a few thoughts on what are commonly marketed as Gaming Keyboards.
+I have spent a lot of time thinking about keyboards lately.
+Feel free to have a laugh lol I sure did.

 What makes a keyboard worthy for a professional gamer?
-Well, mostly this means 2 things:
+Well, mostly, this means 2 things:

-- Mechanical key switches
+• Mechanical key switches

-- Custom RBG lighting
+• RBG lighting

-I recently picked up a Corsair K95 XT keyboard, and it’s an absolutely magnificent piece of hardware!
-You can check out a full list of specs on their website, but a few highlights are the aluminum deck, a soft braided USB cable, and Cherry MX Speed Mechanical Keys.
+You can check out a full list of specs on their website, but a few highlights are the aluminum frame, a soft braided USB cable, and Cherry MX Speed Mechanical Keys.
 But like many others, it’s also labelled as a gaming keyboard.

 I take pride in my work, and I want to feel good doing it.